 The county’s oldest town, dating to 1654.
-The Town of Pelham is one with an easy commute and a strong school system.
-The Town is divided across the middle into two villages: Pelham to the north and Pelham Manor below it.
-A tight-knit community and walkable neighborhood.
+Pelham offers an easy commute and a strong school system.
+The Town is divided into two villages: Pelham to the north and Pelham Manor below it.
+They both boast tight-knit communities and walkable neighborhoods.

 Pelham boasts a diversity of people economically, ethnically and professionally.
 A great place to live for community oriented folks who like to be close to the big city.